GraphTune/GraphTune/README.md

 # Running Applications
 ------------
-If using MPI, multiple processes split across multiple hosts can be specified with the following:
+We concurrently submmit muntiple CPG jobs to D-Galois-T follwoing the real trace through the concurrent_jobs application.
+To concurrently run these applications, just need to give the follwing parameters, and the command can be specified with the following:

 `GALOIS_DO_NOT_BIND_THREADS=1 mpirun -n=<# of processes> -hosts=<machines to run on> ./concurrent_jobs <input graph> <number of submissions> <trace>`

-The distributed applications have a few common command line flags that are worth noting.
-More details can be found by running a distributed application with the -help flag.
+There are a few common command line flags that are worth noting.
+More details can be found by running the applications with the -help flag.

 `-partition=<partitioning policy>`

 Specifies the partitioning that you would like to use when splitting the graph among multiple hosts.

-`-exec=Sync,Async`

-Specifies synchronous communication (bulk-synchronous parallel where every host blocks for messages from other hosts at the end of a round of execution) or asynchronous communication (bulk-asynchronous parallel where a host does not have to block on messages from other hosts at the end of the round and may continue execution).

-`-graphTranspose`

-Specifies the transpose of the provided input graph.
-This is used to create certain partitions of the graph (and is required for some of the partitioning policies).

-`-runs`

-Number of times to run an application.

-`-statFile`

-Specify the file in which to output run statistics to.

-`-t`

-Number of threads to use on a single machine excluding a communication thread that is used by all of the provided distributed benchmarks.
-Note that GPUs only use 1 thread (excluding the communication thread).

-`-output` / `-outputLocation=<directory>`

-Outputs the result of running the application to a file.
-For example, specifying this flag on a bfs application will output the shortest distances to each node.